LBNL-JCI-ICF/better/README.md

 3. Output is stored in `./outputs`

 ### Run Single Building
-1. Change building information and utility data in the `./data/portfolio.xlsx` and save the file
+1. Replace building information and utility data in the `./data/portfolio.xlsx` and save the file, or run as is for demo
 2. Open `./better/run.py` file using a text editor and
    - For a single building: uncomment `run_single()`, set the target building id<br/>
    - For a portfolio: uncomment `run_batch()`, set the start and end building id<br/>